EL20DLGC/notnormal/README.md

 **Q.** Do we not require a lower Z-score for the estimate because of the event influence? \
 **A.** No, the improved estimate is so accurate in the presence of outliers, it blew my socks off.
 So, we only need one Z-score for both estimation and iteration.

+**Q.** What does the estimate accomplish? \
+**A.** The estimate will determine the cutoff for iteration and the direction of the events.
+Note, the direction is the starting point for iteration and will not be the final result.
+The final result *always* extracts biphasically.
+If you do not want events from a specific side, they are conveniently labelled in the results CSV.